BeanGreen247/setCPUandMouse.sh/README.md

 a startup script for automated powerplan setting and clock speed setting, can also disable mouse acceleration
 * setCPUandMouse.sh - terminal version, can be used in automation
 * setCPUandMouse-gui.sh - gui verion, using zenity, not recommended to be used in automation
+	* has one advantage, can be run during any point to set laptop/desktop into high performance mode

 ### Information
 This script has 2 modes that can be used.
 User input based execution mode and automated execution mode.

 To run the script u need to set either 1 or 3 parameters based on what mode u want to use.

+Make sure to adjust the clock speed of the cpu based on your setup.
+Ckeck [Changing the clock speed limit](#changing-the-clock-speed-limit) for more information.
 ### Dependencies
 Some will be installed by the script automatically
 * indicator-cpufreq [automatic install]